 For the frosting

-- 8oz (227 grams) vegan cream cheese , Tofutti gives the best results.
-I DO NOT recommend using Violife
+- ½ cup (4 oz/114 grams) vegan cream cheese , I like Tofutti for frosting.
+This uses ½ a container.
+I DO NOT recommend using Violife.

 OPTIONAL

-- 1 bar dark chocolate , to make chocolate curls garnish
+- 1 bar dark chocolate , to make the chocolate curls garnish

 RECOMMENDED EQUIPMENT